 The remainder of our weekend was spent at the Made In America festival.
 Music gives us life; we have soundtracks for every part of our lives and decided to save as much as possible to attend live shows and experience music in a different way.
 After attending Okeechobee Festival in Fl we debated between Burning Man and Made In America, convenience and money were the determining factors that led us to MIA.
 While we enjoyed the performances we felt displaced by the glitz and glam of fellow attendees, it didn't appear to be about the music or experience for a lot of people, it was about being seen at Jay Z's festival.
-It was commercial and heavily populated by white college aged attendees, as are most festivals, but we gave it a shot.
+It was commercial and heavily populated by white college aged attendees, as are most festivals.
 I mean, how uncomfortable could it be listening to white college students shout "nigga" while rhyming along to their favorite trap song?
 (Turns out very uncomfortable/confrontational).

 As we left the festival on the last night, I couldn't help but think about the upcoming election and the state of our country.
 With an impending Trump victory, where would Philadelphia fit in?
 How would one of the blackest cities, with a significant Muslim presence, and large immigrant communities carry on through a Trump victory?
 Would Philadelphia still be viewed as the "negro problem"?

 Sintexartist - Detroit, Michigan